the-root-user/blog/content/posts/Pwn-0x02-NX-Bypass/index.md

 {{< /terminal >}}
 </details><br>

 Since during the program execution, the program is making use of library functions, so the library (libc) is mapped in memory.
-We can abuse this by finding memory addresses and making calls to other functions present in the library as per our need (or as per desire ;)
+We can abuse this by finding memory addresses and making calls to other functions present in the library as per our need. <br>

-`print`, `write`, `system`, `exit`, etc are some of the functions present in the libc out of which, for now, we are most interested in `system`.
+`print`, `write`, `system`, `exit`, etc are some of the functions present in the libc out of which, for now, we are most interested in `system`. <br>
+This technique is called **return2libc**, ret2libc or ret2system.

 ### Setup